Business Decision Making G (11396.3)

 Required Texts - These can be purchased online as a "Digital value Pack" through Pearson Australia.
 Details on how to purchase them will be provided on the canvas website.

-Atrill, McLaney & Harvey (2018).
-Accounting for Non-Specialists.
-7th Edition.
+Atrill, McLaney & Harvey (2021).
+Accounting: An Introduction.
+8th Edition.
 Pearson Australia, Melbourne Australia.

 Robbins (2015) Decide and Conquer: The Ultimate Guide for Improving Your Decision Making, 2nd Edition, Pearson Education Inc, New Jersey, USA